-The NPLL Scheme restricts the policy administration and investment expenses that may be charged to the NPLF, by requiring that these may not exceed the charges for similar services made by third party companies or significantly exceed the costs that NPLL would incur in undertaking the services itself.
 The Scheme will require that the per policy fees for administration services that are charged to the NPL WPF will initially be set at their current level and then increase in line with the Retail Prices Index plus 1%.
 The PLAL Board will be entitled to change these fees in the future.
 However, any changes will need to be approved by the WPC, which will need to be satisfied that the fees are fair to policyholders.
-In addition, the WPC may require that a review of the fees be undertaken.
+In addition, the WPC may require that a review of the fees be undertaken

-The fees for investment management charged to the NPL WPF will also be set by the PLAL Board.
-However, the Scheme will require that any changes to investment management fees are approved by the WPC, which will again need to be satisfied that the fees are fair to policyholders.
+The fees for investment management charged to the NPL WPF will also be set by the Board.
+However, the Scheme will require that any changes to the investment management fees are approved by the WPC, which will again need to be satisfied that the fees are fair to policyholders.